nvdv/vprof/README.md

 dev_requirements.txt.

 ## Installation
+vprof can be installed from PyPI

+    pip intall vprof

-To install vprof, clone this repository and execute
+To install current dev version, clone this repository and execute

     make install